WELCOME TO

 From its maiden bloom onward, we have been very

-petals and near black edging on the ruffles, and the picture is
+black edging on the ruffles, and the picture is complete.

 This daylily is the product of the red lines that

-bearded iris, Chet worked for decades with daylilies and was a stickler for
+worked for decades with daylilies and was a stickler for clean color.
+‘RASPBERRY CORDIAL’ is

-CORDIAL’ is the recipient of the benefits of this selective breeding
+the recipient of the benefits of this selective breeding going back many

-hybridizing, it has been a prime parent for intense colored reds and
+in our own hybridizing, it has been a prime parent for intense colored reds

-the scapes are about 30” in height with a top “v” and lateral
+bloomer, the scapes are about 30” in height with a top

 Price: $20.00